nmtrang/smart-health-prediction-database/README.md

 # How to RUN?
 Please don't ignore this.
 IMPORTANT!!!!!

-Please run the folder SmartHealthPrediction as a Project Folder instead of the outside folder.
+After cloning, please run the folder SmartHealthPrediction as a Project Folder instead of the outside folder.
 Otherwise, errors may occur.

 <img src="https://i.imgur.com/I7KtBAS.jpeg" alt="Run this folder as a Project Folder" style="max-width:100%;" >